 For those who are curious, the ten-year compound returns are:

-You can see the complete table at https://www.tsp.gov/investmentfunds/annual/annualReturns.shtml.
-There are also other tables available on the TSP website.
+You can see the complete table on the TSP website along with other tables.

 Beginning in 2007, I included a table showing how the five basic funds have performed for the previous ten-year period in the coursebooks that I use for my pre-retirement seminars.
 The table has never had the funds in the same rank order from year to year.